BAC One-Eleven: Prototypes

-The One-Eleven 500, 510ED and 475
+One-Eleven 500, 510ED and 475

 Introduced in 1967, the 500 series are stretched by 13.5 ft.

 In 1967 a larger 119-seat version was introduced as the One-Eleven 500 (also known as Super One-Eleven).
 This "stretched" version was delayed for at least a year while its launch customer BEA assessed its requirements.
 This gave competing US aircraft (the Douglas DC-9 and Boeing 737) the opportunity to compensate for the One-Eleven's early penetration of the US domestic market.
 The British aircraft's initial one-year advantage now turned into a one-year delay, and the stretched series 500 failed to sell in the US.
 The type saw service with Cayman Airways and Leeward Islands Air Transport (LIAT) in the Caribbean with Cayman Airways operating the series 500 on scheduled services to Houston, Texas (IAH) and Miami, Florida (MIA), and LIAT flying its series 500s into San Juan, Puerto Rico (SJU).
 Bahamasair also operated the stretched 500 model with service between Nassau (NAS) and Miami among other routes while Guatemalan carrier Aviateca operated its series 500 aircraft into both Miami and New Orleans, Louisiana (MSY).
 Costa Rican airline LACSA operated the series 500 as well on its services to Miami.
 Another air carrier which operated the series 500 into Miami was Belize Airways Ltd.

 Compared with earlier versions, the One-Eleven 500 was longer by 8 ft 4in (2.54 m) ahead of the wing and 5 ft 2in (1.57 m) behind it.
 The wing span was increased by 5 ft (1.5 m), and the latest Mk.
 512 version of the Spey was used.
 The new version sold reasonably well across the world, particularly to European charter airlines.
 In 1971 it received an incremental upgrade to reduce drag and reduce runway requirements.